 NRC inspectors use licensees’ self-assessments to help direct these baseline inspections into worthwhile areas.
 However, licensees’ self-assessments will not be used to reduce or replace baseline inspections.
 Exhibit 38 provides additional information on the scope and basis for PI&R inspections.

-A determination that the NRC no longer has confidence in the licensee’s PI&R program implies it is incapable of participation in the ROP because section 2.3.2.a of the Enforcement Policy no longer applies.
+A determination that the NRC no longer has confidence in the licensee’s implementation of the PI&R program implies it is incapable of participation in the ROP because section 2.3.2.a of the Enforcement Policy no longer applies.
 This determination should be coincident with entrance into Column 5 of the Action Matrix or the IMC 0350 Process, an Action Matrix deviation, or other appropriate oversight mechanisms.
 IMCs 0305 and 0350 provide governance for these processes.
 A determination of that level can only be reached by regional management in consultation with the NRR Officer Director and may require approval by the Executive Director for Operations.

 03.03 Event Follow-up